 So it's July and I'm already stressing about back-to-school stuff.
 Kids disappear for three months then suddenly they're all taller and forgot everyone's names and act like they've never been in our building before.

-Last year was disaster.
+Last year was a disaster.
 Thought I'd just jump back into regular programming Labor Day weekend.
 Kids were cranky.
 Parents were stressed.
 Half our volunteers forgot they'd committed to help again.

 Took like six weeks to get any kind of rhythm back.
 By then we'd lost some families who got busy with school activities and sports and whatever else.